anlowee/Computer-Organization-And-Design/ch 1/homework.md

 so **P2** is the fastest.

 b.
-If the processors each execute a program in 10 seconds, fi nd the number of cycles and the number of instructions.
+If the processors each execute a program in 10 seconds, find the number of cycles and the number of instructions.

 **A:** According to question a: